 What is the SFCP?
 The SFCP is a national flock/herd scrapie risk management program for the Canadian sheep and goat industries and is available to any sheep or goat producer who agrees to meet the requirements of the program.
 The primary benefit to participating producers is the individual risk protection against scrapie in their flock/herd.
 Over time, producers will have their flock/herd recognized as being at a much lower risk for scrapie than the rest of the farms in the national herd.
-This recognition can increase trade opportunities within Canada and allows increased access to the import of live animals from the United States.
+This recognition can increase trade opportunities within Canada.
 The long term goal of the SFCP is to eradicate scrapie from the national flock and herd and to help open up market access for export.

 SFCP National Standards were developed by the Canadian Food Inspection Agency (CFIA), in collaboration with the sheep and goat industries, as the basis for Canada’s on-farm, voluntary scrapie control program.
 It is intended to be a long-term, internationally recognized flock/herd scrapie control program.
 This program is unique as a CFIA approved disease control strategy.
 The CFIA only provides a guiding hand in ensuring that the program retains key requirements to meet international standards.
 The day-to-day management and verification is placed in the hands of industry.
 Once shown to be effective in mitigating the risk of disease, the SFCP may be used as a template for other industry-led TSE control programs.Learn More